boydm/phoenix_integration/changelist.md

 ## phoenix_integration Changelist

 ### 0.6.1
-  * changed a private functions "is_struct" to "do_is_struct" to avoid a conflict with the new Kernel.is_struct function in Elixir v1.10
+  * Changed a private functions "is_struct" to "do_is_struct" to avoid a conflict with the new Kernel.is_struct function in Elixir v1.10
+  * Change the minimum required version of Floki to 0.24.0 and then use the new Floki.parse_document pattern to get rid of the deprecation warnings.

 ### 0.6.0
   * Moved from Poison to Jason for json parsing